 Commands are executed in one of the following shells:

-A different shell to use can be configured by defining SIGASI_TARGET_SHELL
+A different shell to use can be configured by defining SIGASI_TARGET_SHELL environment variable.

 Target commands will be appended to the specified prefix before execution.

-A directory with supported compiler executable stubs is prepended to shell’s PATH
+A directory with supported compiler executable stubs is prepended to shell’s PATH,

 so no actual compiler invocations are performed by Sigasi.
 All other commands are executed as is.